jacebenson/cedar/docs/docs/tutorial/chapter6/comment-form.md

 We'll need to make both frontend and backend changes to get only some comments to show.
 Let's start with the backend and do a little test-driven development to make this change.

-#### Introducing the Redwood Console
+#### Introducing the Cedar Console

 It would be nice if we could try out sending some arguments to our Prisma calls and be sure that we can request a single post's comments without having to write the whole stack into the app (component/cell, GraphQL, service) just to see if it works.

-That's where the Redwood Console comes in!
+That's where the Cedar Console comes in!
 In a new terminal instance, try this:

 ```bash
 yarn rw console